yazidgoogleads/budget-increase-google-ads/README.md

 Logging & Tracking: Records all budget changes in Google Sheets, providing a clear overview of spending adjustments.

-Here are the variables 👇 that you can change to adapt the script to your accounts:
+Here are the variables 👇 that you can change to adapt the script to your accounts ( once you paste scripts in google ads ):

 → Campaign names and target budgets (starting from line 21)